Development and deployment process

 Larger changes should ideally have feature tests and visual regression tests added to the respective suites.

-Preview can be found at: https://www.preview.marketplace.team/
+Development can be found at: https://www.development.marketplace.team/

-Deploy to staging
+Deploy to pre-production

 Note

-Because of limitations of our current release process, the longer your change sits in preview without being deployed, the more likely it will be that you will be unable to release it without also releasing another developer’s changes.
+Because of limitations of our current release process, the longer your change sits in development without being deployed, the more likely it will be that you will be unable to release it without also releasing another developer’s changes.

 When you’re ready to go take the Gorilla of Deploy - YOLO - and keep it close!